Generalized cold-atom simulators for vacuum decay: SUPPLEMENTAL MATERIAL

 Evaluating the commutators, this gives (to linear order in $\epsilon$)

-As discussed in Refs.~\cite{Braden:2017add,Braden:2019vsw}, this time-averaged analysis neglects the presence of parameteric resonances due to the driven coupling, which lead to an instability in modes with frequencies on the order of $\nu$.
-In the experimental context, one expects to be able to damp this instability by making the driving frequency sufficiently large.
+As discussed in Refs.~\cite{Braden:2017add,Braden:2019vsw}, this time-averaging neglects the presence of parametric resonances driven by the modulation, which lead to an instability in modes with frequencies of $\order*{\nu}$.
+In the experimental context, we expect to be able to damp this instability by making the modulation frequency sufficiently large.